 For life insurance companies to make a qualified decision on life insurance for diabetics, there are several considerations taken into account.
 Some of these factors include:

 1. Type of diabetes

 Type 1 diabetes (‘insulin-dependent diabetes mellitus’ or IDDM) is generally more serious over the long-term than Type 2 (‘non-insulin dependent diabetes mellitus’ or NIDDM).

 Impaired Glucose Tolerance (IGT) is also a warning sign that an applicant is highly likely to develop diabetes.
 Caution must be exercised accordingly.

 Generally, the younger a person is when they develop diabetes, the worse the long-term outlook for suffering complications of the disease.
 Consequently, the underwriter must consider the applicant’s age, and when the condition was diagnosed.

 Glucose levels can be ‘labile’ – that is, they can fluctuate greatly in a relatively short period of time.
 For this reason, the underwriter will generally request to have your previous HBA1C results to be sent through, or they may request an updated ‘current test’.

 Diabetes is associated with a host of medical complications.
 These include blindness, kidney dysfunction, peripheral vascular problems and even diabetic coma.
 An underwriter assessing a diabetic will usually write to the treating doctor to confirm details of treatment, control, and any complications with the condition.

-Select insurers will offer life insurance for diabetics to a person medically diagnosed with diabetes or glucose intolerance.
-However definitions and premium loadings will vary between companies.
+Select insurers will offer life insurance for people with diabetes to a person medically diagnosed with diabetes or glucose intolerance.
+However , definitions and premium loadings will vary between companies.